Alexhuszagh/xcross/diff/README.md

 **glibc**

 All patches for glibc are subject to the terms of the [GNU Lesser GPL v2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html) or later.
+See `GLIBC_LICENSE` for license information.